 Work PositiveCI assesses workplace stressors, employee psychological wellbeing and critical incident exposure in the workplace.
 If not properly managed these stressors can lead to poor mental health and wellbeing, increased sickness absence, presenteesim and lower productivity.

 It provides easy-to-understand online reports, identifies risk areas and provides clear guidance on ways to improve employee wellbeing, enabling focused action to be taken.
-Work PositiveCIprovides specific support and guidance in addressing critical incident exposure in the workplace.
+Work PositiveCI provides specific support and guidance in addressing critical incident exposure in the workplace.

 Work PositiveCI can lead to high impact results, such as reducing sickness absence and turnover, and increasing employee engagement, wellbeing and productivity.